dewan-ahmed/dewan-ahmed.github.io/_posts/2022-05-11-iac-principles-patterns.md

 ---
-title: "Five reasons why YOU should consider a career in the software industry"
+title: "Principles and patterns - A tale of infrastructure as code"
-date: 2020-08-13T00:00:00-04:00
+date: 2022-05-11T16:50:00-04:00
 author: Dewan Ahmed
 header:
-  teaser: "/assets/images/five-reasons-why.jpg"
+  teaser: "/assets/images/iac-part1.jpg"
 tags:
+- infrastructure-as-code
-  - career
+- devops
 ---

 > It’s tough to make predictions, especially about the future (Yogi Berra)